oldshensheep/docker-mindustry-server/README.md

 ```
 ### I want specific verion
 You can replace `oldshensheep/mindustry-server:latest` with `oldshensheep/mindustry-server:v130.1` etc.
-where dose it come from? https://github.com/Anuken/Mindustry/tags
+where dose the `v130.1` come from? https://github.com/Anuken/Mindustry/tags
-the `latest` is always the latest as anuken's Mindustry version.
+the `latest` is always the latest as anuken's Mindustry version. `stable` is stable version.